 • Harlan Estate 2010: Released at $750; secondary market values now sit around $1,800–$2,200.

-Napa wines also dominate U.S. auction houses and benefit from strong local investor demand, which fuels quicker resale velocity and shorter investment cycles.
+Napa wines also dominate US auction houses and benefit from strong local investor demand, which fuels faster resale velocity and shorter investment cycles.
+If you want capital back in your hands within five to eight years rather than fifteen to twenty, Napa gives you that optionality.

 Investment Overview